Bradfield/algos/recursion/calculating-the-sum-of-a-list-of-numbers.md

 sum_of([1,3,5,7,9])  # => 25
 ```

-There are a few key ideas in this listing to look at.
-First, on line 2
+There are a few key ideas in this code sample to look at.
+First, on line
-we are checking to see if the list is one element long.
+2 we are checking to see if the list is one element long.
 This check is
 crucial and is our escape clause from the function.
 The sum of a list of
 length 1 is trivial; it is just the number in the list.
 Second, on line
 5 our function calls itself!
 This is the reason that we call the